 - Allow the cake to cool completely before glazing.

 - To make the glaze, whisk together the powdered sugar, vanilla, and melted butter.
-Add milk 1 teaspoon at a time until desired consistency is reached.
+Add orange juice 1 tablespoon at a time until desired consistency is reached.
+It should be a thick but still pourable consistency.

 - Drizzle the glaze over the top of the cake and top with sugared cranberries.